Digital Asset says blockchain platform allows confidential trades

 The new platform will form the basis of the technology that Digital Asset is building for financial institutions including Australian stock exchange ASX and U.S. post trade services provider the Depository Trust and Clearing Corporation, it said.

-The company was earlier this year awarded a contract to replace the Australian Stock Exchange’s clearing and settlement systems with its blockchain based software.
-It now expects its project with ASX to enter into production at the end of 2017 and be ready for commercial use in 2018 following approval by the exchange and its stakeholders, according to Dan O’Prey, the company’s chief marketing officer.
+The company was earlier this year awarded a contract to replace ASX’s clearing and settlement systems with its blockchain based software.
+Digital Asset’s platform will be ready for use by the end of 2017.
+Any decision by ASX to use it would be made thereafter in consultation with their stakeholders, according to Dan O’Prey, Digital Asset Holdings' chief marketing officer.

 "This is the output of two years of hard work and confronting production requirements," O’Prey told Reuters.